 Master of Science in Electrical Engineering (MSEE, Non-thesis option)

 The Master of Science in Electrical Engineering (MSEE) non-thesis master’s program provides advanced instruction emphasizing engineering practice, making it well suited for practicing engineers who want to grow their knowledge and skillset but aren’t necessarily pursing a career in R&D. In fact, the MEE program can be counted as one year’s experience towards registration as a Professional Engineer.

 The program focuses on electrical engineering design, systems operation, manufacturing, and management.
 Students may specialize in one of four areas of strength in the Department of Electrical and Computer Engineering.
 These areas are: Control and Power Systems, Electromagnetics and Microelectronics, Electronics and Computers, and Signals and Communications.
 Under the guidance of a faculty member, students may complete the MSEE with a capstone project focusing on a practical engineering problem.

 In addition, students can select electives outside the electrical and computer engineering department.
 Options include courses in other Cullen College departments, the College of Business Administration, and the College of Natural Sciences and Mathematics.
 This flexibility allows students to design a degree program that best matches their goals for the future.

 Although the thesis and non-thesis programs are open to both part-time and full-time students, part-time students and working engineers typically find the non-thesis program is the better fit.
-Students who do not wish to pursue the a degree can take individual classes as a Post Baccalaureate (PB) student.
+Students who do not wish to pursue a degree can take individual classes as a Non-Degree Objective (NDO) student.